jlbradley1844/jlbradley1844.github.io/_posts/2018-02-27-personal-development-as-virtue.md

 skip over the background and just dive straight in.
 To be achievable, a goal should be SMART:

-  Specific
-  Measureable
-  Achievable
-  Realistic
-  Time-oriented
+  *Specific
+  *Measureable
+  *Achievable
+  *Realistic
+  *Time-oriented

 While SMART analysis is intended for goals, not habits, it is possible to use them to evaluate those habits you wish to adopt.
 That will ensure your habits are really about actions you can perform, not fuzzy and unrealistic goals.
 So "becoming a better person," while salutory, doesn't make for a SMART habit.
-You'll have to figure out how you want to become better.
+"Call my parents and siblings at least once a week, even when I'm angry at one of them" is such a resolution.

 Let's take one from my life.
 Here is one I'm presently working on.
-I'll start with a vague longing of the person I'd like to be at
+I originally started with a vague longing of the person I'd like to be at work:
-work:

     "I would like to be much more agreeable and easy to approach; I would like to avoid being seen in a bad mood."

 This is all well and good, but it is not specific enough to work on.
 To be effective, we need to pick one bad habit we have that fits into this framework, and replace it with a good habit.
 Bad habits are never eliminated, just replaced with good habits.
 So what are specific things to work on from the above?
 For me personally, it means
- * smiling more often
+ * Smiling more often
- * not acting so intense
+ * Not acting so intense
- * not swearing under my breath at the computer
+ * Not swearing under my breath at the computer
- * be more available to others and more proactively helpful
+ * Be more available to others and more proactively helpful

 There's too much to unpack here to be useful.
 Probably, all of them are worth doing.
 Rather than doing all of them at once, it would be better if I handled one thing at a time.
 Let's do this:

- * not swearing under my breath at the computer
+ * Not swearing under my breath at the computer

-I'm a software developer, so this sort of comes with the territory - if I had a private office, I would be swearing, period.
+I'm a software developer, so this sort of comes with the territory - when I had a private office, I would be swearing, period.
 But since I work in a [*cough*](https://www.sciencedirect.com/science/article/pii/S0272494413000340#fig1) [open office plan](https://www.newyorker.com/business/currency/the-open-office-trap), this behavior is disruptive and offputting to some.
 So I need to address it, by replacing this action with something else: